TorchCraft/TorchCraft/docs/user/bwapi_on_linux.md

   - Make sure you have vcrun2013 installed through winetricks
   - Make sure `winecfg` shows that `msvcp120` and `msvcr120` are being used, and other versions of msvcp are not.

+- Running Torch and Starcraft on the same machine
+  - To run the example scripts on the same machine as Starcraft, add the argument `-t localhost` when you run the lua script.